There are many methods of Aquarium Overflows that drain water from an overflow box using standpipes.

 Any time a drain’s opening is submerged in an overflow box by a few inches of water, it will want to go into siphon mode.
 Unfortunately an unregulated siphon causes havoc as the pipe fills with water, then rapidly purges.
 This will go on over and over again.
 The water in the overflow will never be constant.
 Hence the reason for the air vent – to prevent a siphon from forming.

-When the water exits down in the sump, many of the larger bubbles burst at the surface, but smaller microbubbles are created as well.
+When the water exits down in the sump, even more bubbles are created.
 The bursting bubbles result in salt spray — and salt creep on the surrounding surfaces.

-More and more people are moving these drain systems into siphon valve based overflow methods like the Herbie (2 pipe) or Bean (3 pipe) design.
+Many people convert these types of single drain systems into siphon valve based overflow methods like the Herbie (2 pipe) or Bean (3 pipe) design to get more capacity and take advantage of the other benefits of a siphon system.

 Siphon Valve Overflow Methods